-Our antigen-specific SVP tolerance programs utilize SVP-Rapamycin, our biodegradable nanoparticle encapsulating the immunomodulator rapamycin.
+Our antigen-specific tolerance programs utilize ImmTOR, our biodegradable nanoparticle encapsulating the immunomodulator rapamycin.
 Rapamycin is a small molecule approved for the prevention of organ rejection in kidney transplant patients.
-To mitigate the formation of ADAs and induce immune tolerance in the body, we co-administer our SVP-Rapamycin with a free antigen, such as a biologic drug, which is depicted in Figure 2 below.
+To mitigate the formation of ADAs and induce immune tolerance in the body, we co-administer our ImmTOR with a free antigen, such as a biologic drug, which is depicted in Figure 2 below.

 Figure 2.
-Co-Administration of SVP-Rapamycin with a Biologic Drug
+Co-Administration of ImmTOR with a Biologic Drug

-SVP-Rapamycin is co-administered at the beginning of therapy with a biologic drug to mitigate the formation of ADAs without requiring the alteration of the drug or its dose regimen.
-As a result, we believe our SVP-Rapamycin may provide us with significant opportunities in the areas of immune tolerance and ADA prevention because SVP-Rapamycin can be co-administered at the beginning of therapy with many different biologic drugs.
-Importantly, each pairing of SVP-Rapamycin with a biologic drug also offers us the opportunity to pursue a distinct proprietary product candidate, which can be separately patented, approved and marketed.
-SVP-Rapamycin is manufactured under current good manufacturing practice, or cGMP, using well-defined commercial operations, which, we believe, further enhances the scalability of our tolerance programs.
+ImmTOR is designed to be co-administered (prior to the biologic drug) at the beginning of therapy with a biologic drug to mitigate the formation of ADAs without requiring the alteration of the drug or its dose regimen.
+As a result, we believe our ImmTOR may provide us with significant opportunities in the areas of immune tolerance and ADA prevention because ImmTOR is designed to be co-administered at the beginning of therapy with many different biologic drugs.
+Importantly, we believe each pairing of ImmTOR with a biologic drug also offers us the opportunity to pursue a distinct proprietary product candidate, which we believe has the potential to be separately patented, approved and marketed.
+ImmTOR is manufactured in facilities subject to current good manufacturing practice, or cGMP, requirements using well-defined commercial operations, which, we believe, further enhances the scalability of our tolerance programs.

-During preclinical studies, we observed that delivering an antigen together with SVP-Rapamycin provided the appropriate signals in vivo to induce regulatory T cells, which, in turn, inhibited effector immune responses, such as the formation of ADAs.
-In our preclinical studies, we observed that SVP-Rapamycin labeled with a fluorescent dye selectively accumulated in lymphoid organs where it was processed by antigen-presenting cells.
-Figure 3 below depicts a model of how SVP-Rapamycin would enter a lymph node and be taken up by a dendritic cell.
-We believe that when delivered in the context of our SVP-Rapamycin, both the biologic drug and SVP-Rapamycin are taken up and processed by dendritic cells in a manner that induces regulatory T cells, which can block the activation of helper T cells, mitigating the formation of ADAs.
+During preclinical studies, we observed that delivering an antigen together with ImmTOR provided the appropriate signals in vivo to induce regulatory T cells, which, in turn, inhibited effector immune responses, such as the formation of ADAs.
+In our preclinical studies, we observed that ImmTOR labeled with a fluorescent dye selectively accumulated in lymphoid organs where it was processed by antigen-presenting cells.
+Figure 3 below depicts a model of how ImmTOR would enter a lymph node and be taken up by a dendritic cell.
+We believe that when delivered in the context of our ImmTOR, both the biologic drug and ImmTOR are taken up and processed by dendritic cells in a manner that may induce regulatory T cells, which can potentially block the activation of helper T cells, mitigating the formation of ADAs.

 Figure 3.
-SVP-Rapamycin and Antigen/Biologic Drug Presentation and Related Immune Tolerance Induction
+ImmTOR and Antigen/Biologic Drug Presentation and Related Immune Tolerance Induction